Rescue Matte Filler

 - Feather in

 The amount the filled areas are blurred into the solid image areas next to then.
 NB This does not affect the outer edges of the images, the aliasing algorithm will pick up and aliased edges to remain smooth but still a sharp key.

 This expands or contracts the filled areas after keying.
-For example, a value of -5 will shrink the filled areas by 5 pixels, and a value of +5 will grow the filled areas outwards by 5 pixels.
+For example, a value of -5 will shrink the fill areas by 5 pixels, and a value of +5 will grow the filled areas outwards by 5 pixels.